chazlarson/brick-finder/README.md

 <!-- | 3795 | 2x6 plate |  |  |  | -->
 <!-- | 3024 | 1x1 plate |  |  |  | -->

+SKU 1 and 2 are typically available in-store in a variety of colors.
+This tool only accounts for the online colors until I'm able to come up with a comprehensive list of the in-store colors.
+SKU 3 is evenly divided into grey, green, blue, and brown.

 Online the SKU 2 product shows somewhat different colors if you're buying individually [black, white, red, blue, yellow, green] or by the case [blue, gray, green, red, yellow].
 Brown and other colors are typically available in-store, but aren't listed in this tool yet.

 The tool also knows about the 32x32 baseplates in blue, brown, gray, and green.

 In-store there are also a variety of bags of windows and plants and the like.
 Those may be added here at some point, but they're pretty ;limited.
 For example, there's a bag of "Roofs" which is 4 2x8 plates and 4 6x8 plates for $1.
 That's 12.5 cents per brick, which isn't bad, but they're only in reddish brown.
+Also, in the "Plants" bag there's a 1x1 "bush" that doesn't have a Lego equivalent and in the "Windows and Doors"  pack there are 1x4x3 window frames that don't exactly match a Lego part as well.

 If "DOLLAR_TREE_ENABLED" is set to true in your env, these parts will be called out as available at Dollar Tree and the web search won't get run.